Moruya - Tuross Head

 Moruya - Tuross Head ranks among the oldest 10% of areas nationwide

-The median age in Moruya-Tuross Head is 56 years, which is notably higher than Rest of NSW's average of 43 years and significantly exceeds Australia's average of 38 years.
-The 65-74 age group constitutes 20.2% of the population, compared to Rest of NSW, while the 5-14 cohort makes up 8.4%.
+The median age in Moruya - Tuross Head is 56 years, notably exceeding Rest of NSW's average of 43 years and significantly higher than Australia's 38 years.
+The 65-74 age group shows strong representation at 20.2%, compared to Rest of NSW's proportion, while the 5-14 cohort is less prevalent at 8.4%.
 This concentration in the 65-74 age group is well above the national average of 9.4%.
-According to the 2021 Census, the 75-84 age group has increased from 9.6% to 10.8% of the population, while the 55-64 cohort has declined from 19.3% to 16.7%.
-By 2041, demographic projections indicate significant shifts in Moruya-Tuross Head's age structure.
-The 75-84 cohort is projected to grow by 24%, adding 222 residents to reach 1,162.
-Residents aged 65 and older are anticipated to represent 51% of the population growth, while declines are projected for the 5-14 and 55-64 cohorts.
+According to the 2021 Census, the 75-84 age group has grown from 9.6% to 10.8% of the population.
+Conversely, the 55-64 cohort has declined from 19.3% to 16.7%.
+By 2041, demographic projections reveal significant shifts in Moruya - Tuross Head's age structure.
+The 75-84 cohort shows the strongest projected growth at 23%, adding 218 residents to reach 1,162.
+Demographic aging continues as residents aged 65 and older represent 51% of anticipated growth.
+Conversely, population declines are projected for the 65-74 and 5-14 cohorts.

 Frequently Asked Questions - Age